 If for any reason deductions cannot be made from any paycheck, your annual contribution allocation will be decreased by the amount of any missed payroll deductions.
 You will not be entitled to increase subsequent deductions to replace those missed.
 Therefore, it is important to notify the FSA Administrative Office if you are not experiencing payroll deductions.

-If you pass away during the Plan Year, the same conditions for termination as described above will apply.
+If you pass away during the Plan Year, the same conditions for termination as described on the page will apply.
 In addition, any claims for services provided before your death must be submitted by your spouse or your estate and will be paid to same.
 Documentation will be required.

 Read the DeCAP FAQ